freqtrade/freqtrade/docs/strategy-advanced.md

 ## Custom order price rules

-By default, freqtrade use the orderbook to automatically set an order price, you also have the option to create custom order prices based on your strategy.
+By default, freqtrade use the orderbook to automatically set an order price([Relevant documentation](configuration.md#prices-used-for-orders)), you also have the option to create custom order prices based on your strategy.

-You can use this feature by creating a custom_entry_price function in your strategy file to customize entry prices and custom_exit_price for exits.
+You can use this feature by creating a `custom_entry_price()` function in your strategy file to customize entry prices and custom_exit_price for exits.

-!!!Note
+!!!
+Note
-If your custom pricing function return None or an invalid value, a default entry or exit price will be chosen based on the current rate.
+    If your custom pricing function return None or an invalid value, price will fall back to `proposed_rate`, which is based on the regular pricing configuration.

-### Custom order entry and exit price exemple
+### Custom order entry and exit price example

 ``` python
 from datetime import datetime, timedelta, timezone
 from freqtrade.persistence import Trade